cksystemsteaching/selfie/assignments/introductory-assignments.md

 ### Integer arithmetics

 Fortunately, elementary arithmetics with binary numbers work like decimal numbers or any other representation with a base greater than one.
 For example, adding two numbers in any such representation works by adding their digits from right to left while carrying any overflow to the left.

-#### Examples
+**Examples**

-**Example**:
+**Example 1**:

 Let us add the values 85 and 170.

 Starting from the right, we find that 5+0=5.
 Thus the rightmost digit of the result is 5.